3244 Brookside Rd

 • Prepaid debit cards may come with considerable fees, including account opening fees, transaction fees, and monthly charges.
 Depending upon the balance, fees can represent a high percentage of your cash value.

-• You will not earn reward points or rebates, like you might with a credit card.
+• You will not earn reward points or rebates like you might with a credit card.

 If you are considering a prepaid debit card, be sure to comparison shop.
 The fees can vary widely, so look for an appropriate card.
 And keep yourself informed about your running balance so you don’t find yourself short on money.